jhweintraub/the-crypto-conundrum/docs/source/index.rst

    <!-- End code of subscriber list form -->

 Welcome to The Crypto-Conundrum, my guide to the world of Cryptocurrency.
-It's here that i've chronicled all of my thoughts on Cryptocurrency and investing in it.
-For people new to the world of Crypto click on "Start here!" to read through the complete beginner's guide
+It's here that I have chronicled all of my thoughts on Cryptocurrency and investing.
+For people new to the world of Crypto, click on "Start here!" to read through the complete beginner's guide

-If you a fan of the site please consider taking `This brief survey <https://forms.gle/xYaQFdG1pkACNz4d9>`_ to help me better understand how to improving the site.
+If you a fan of the site please consider taking `This brief survey <https://forms.gle/xYaQFdG1pkACNz4d9>`_ to help me better understand how to improve.

 I have plans on writing more articles on a wide range of topics.
 They take time to thoroughly research and write, so please be patient.